Average baby weight can vary by the sex assigned at birth. But the weight of babies who are healthy and full-term can be over or under the average.

-Babies come in all shapes and sizes, and weight ranges can vary drastically.
-The weight range at birth for most full-term babies is between 5 pounds, 8 ounces and 8 pounds, 13 ounces.
-However, a percentage of healthy-term babies are born under or over that range.
+Babies come in all shapes and sizes.
+Weight can vary drastically.
+The average weight for full-term babies is 7 pounds, 5 ounces.
+However, a percentage of healthy, full-term babies are born under or over that average weight.

 Read on to learn more about the average weights for different ages.